Year level camps:

 Photos from the 2016 City Survival Camp

-This year’s year 8 camp, student will be travelling to Tasmania.
+This year’s year 8 camp, students will be travelling to Tasmania.
 This trip runs over 5 days and introduces students to a number of areas of Southern Tassie, where our colonial and convict past have been largely preserved.
 The number of students able to attend is capped at 44 with a waiting list thereafter.
 Therefore the first 44 students who return their medical form and deposit of $250.00 will secure a place on this camp.

 1st Instalment & Deposit – $250.00 to be paid by Friday 20th May